Like most executive directors, I come home exhausted from hours of telling staff what to do and taking credit for their work.

-Episode 2: Maria’s board has voted to apply for a line of credit.
+Maria’s board has voted to apply for a line of credit.
 This is a small victory, short-term, but they did not seem to understand that fundraising efforts will need to increase.
 Staff morale, meanwhile, is down.
-She calls her Program Director, Arlene, into her office to plan a teambuilding retreat that can't cost a dime.
+She calls her Program Director, Arlene, into her office to plan a teambuilding retreat that can’t cost a dime.

 Meanwhile, back at Unicycles For Guns, Vinh’s back hurts from hours of meetings.
 He holds in his hand a grant letter.
 He is afraid to open it; it could be a rejection.
 He decides to get it over with, when his phone rings.
 It’s Troy from TOTC; he got the grant he wrote and is calling, ecstatic, to invite Vinh to happy hour.
 Vinh looks at the letter in his own hand.
 “While we had many qualified applicants…” He retraces steps in his mind.
 Did he talk too much during the site visit?
 He felt like a failure, imagining all the kids now who can’t trade in their guns for unicycles.

-Episode 3: The Coalition for Excellence wildly succeeds at its annual dinner, and Maria has a good night's sleep for the first time without Ambien.
+The Coalition for Excellence wildly succeeds at its annual dinner, and Maria has a good night’s sleep for the first time without Ambien.
 At TOTC, Troy welcomes an influential board member that he had been pursuing for months, Louis, whom he does not know had a relationship with Maria.
 He also does not know that Louis has loyalties to Think of the Children’s competitor, Care for the Children (CFTC)!
 The smart and inexplicably sexy Vinh, meanwhile, finds a coupon for 20% off reams of copy paper.
 He is ecstatic and rushes to Office Depot.
 Little does he know that his mentor, Loan, is plotting with the board Treasurer to get Vinh fired.

-In the season finale, viewers are left with cliff-hangers: Will Maria get together with Louis?
-Will Louis destroy Troy's organization?
+Viewers are left with cliff-hangers: Will Maria get together with Louis?
+Will Louis destroy Troy’s organization?
 Will Vinh be able to carry a ten-ream box of copy paper with his bad back?

 If that’s not compelling television, I don’t know what is.
 I’m going to develop a more detailed script for the pilot episode.
 Maybe I should add a vampire or two.
 If they don’t like “ED,” I also thought of another show, one from the perspectives of spouses of Executive Directors and what they go through.
 It’ll be called “Living with ED.”